GoogleChrome/web.dev/src/site/content/en/handbook/web-dev-components/index.md

 {% CodelabsCallout ['codelab-fix-sneaky-404', 'codelab-art-direction', 'codelab-cloudinary'] %}

-{% SelfAssessment 'Use the drop-down below each code sample to check whether it needs ARIA information.' %}
+{% AssessmentCallout 'Use the drop-down below each code sample to check whether it needs ARIA information.' %}
-{% Tabset 'Samples for knowledge self check' %}
+{% Tabs 'Samples for knowledge self check' %}

 {% Tab 'sample' %}